jg210/expo-experiments/README.md

 A [react native](https://reactnative.dev/)/[Expo](https://expo.dev/) app for testing out new technologies.
 It shows data from the [spring-experiments](https://github.com/jg210/spring-experiments) API.

-Expo is setting up an adb reverse tunnel, but doesn't use it unless tell it to with this env. var.:

 ## Development Build Instructions

 Install nodenv and node-build (or use any other way to put correct version of node on PATH):